-IV.B.1.e) Interpersonal and Communication Skills

-Fellows must demonstrate interpersonal and communication skills that result in the effective exchange of information and collaboration with patients, their families, and health professionals.
-(Core)

-IV.B.1.f) Systems-based Practice

-Fellows must demonstrate an awareness of and responsiveness to the larger context and system of health care, including the social determinants of health, as well as the ability to call effectively on other resources to provide optimal health care.
-(Core)

-IV.C.
-Curriculum Organization and Fellow Experiences

-IV.C.1.
-The curriculum must be structured to optimize fellow educational experiences, the length of these experiences, and supervisory continuity.
-(Core) IV.C.1.a) There should be one faculty member who is responsible for the educational experience on each rotation to ensure supervisory continuity.
-(Core) IV.C.2.
-The program must provide instruction and experience in pain management if applicable for the subspecialty, including recognition of the signs of substance use disorder.
-(Core) IV.C.3.
-Fellow experiences must be designed to allow appropriate faculty member supervision such that fellows progress to the performance of assigned clinical responsibilities under oversight, as defined in VI.A.2.c).(3), in order to demonstrate their ability to enter the autonomous practice of blood banking/transfusion medicine prior to completion of the program.
-(Core) IV.C.4.
-Fellow experiences must include: IV.C.4.a) supervision of trainees and/or laboratory personnel, and with graduated responsibility, including independent diagnoses and decision-making; and, (Core) IV.C.4.b) educational activities specific to blood banking/transfusion medicine, review of the medical literature in the subspecialty area, and use of study sets of unusual cases.
-(Core) IV.C.5.
-Fellows must participate in ongoing clinical consultations regarding all aspects of blood transfusion.
+IV.B.1.e) Interpersonal and Communication Skills Fellows must demonstrate interpersonal and communication skills that result in the effective exchange of information and collaboration with patients, their families, and health professionals. ^(Core) IV.B.1.f) Systems-based Practice Fellows must demonstrate an awareness of and responsiveness to the larger context and system of health care, including the social determinants of health, as well as the ability to call effectively on other resources to provide optimal health care. ^(Core) IV.C.
+Curriculum Organization and Fellow Experiences IV.C.1.
+The curriculum must be structured to optimize fellow educational experiences, the length of these experiences, and supervisory continuity. ^(Core) IV.C.1.a) There should be one faculty member who is responsible for the educational experience on each rotation to ensure supervisory continuity. ^(Core) IV.C.2.
+The program must provide instruction and experience in pain management if applicable for the subspecialty, including recognition of the signs of substance use disorder. ^(Core) IV.C.3.
+Fellow experiences must be designed to allow appropriate faculty member supervision such that fellows progress to the performance of assigned clinical responsibilities under oversight, as defined in VI.A.2.c).(3), in order to demonstrate their ability to enter the autonomous practice of hematopathology prior to completion of the program. ^(Core)

+IV.C.4.
+Fellow experiences must include supervision of trainees and/or laboratory personnel, and with graduated responsibility, including independent diagnoses and decision-making. ^(Core) IV.C.5.
+The didactic curriculum must include teaching conferences in hematopathology, journal clubs, and joint conferences within the Pathology Department, as well as with clinical services involved in the patient diagnosis and management utilizing hematopathology. ^(Core) IV.C.5.a) Fellows must participate in conferences, on average, at least once per month, and must give a minimum of two presentations per year. ^(Core) IV.C.5.b) Didactic education must include the use of study sets of common and unusual cases, and interpretation of results with generation of narrative reports. ^(Core) IV.C.5.c) Fellows must have education in quality assurance.
 (Core) IV.C.6.
-Fellows must participate in the interpretation of laboratory data as part of patient care decision making and patient care consultation.
-(Core) IV.C.7.
-Fellows must have direct responsibility, with appropriate supervision, to make decisions in the laboratory.
-(Core) IV.C.8.
-The didactic curriculum must include teaching conferences in blood banking/transfusion medicine, journal clubs, and joint conferences within the Pathology Department, as well as with clinical services involved in diagnosis and management of patient care utilizing transfusion medicine.
-(Core) IV.C.8.a) Fellows must participate in conferences, on average, at least once per month, and must give a minimum of two presentations per year.
-(Core) IV.C.8.b) Didactic education must illustrate common and unusual cases.

-IV.C.9.
-Fellows should participate in laboratory quality assurance activities and inspections.
-(Detail)
+Fellows should participate in laboratory quality assurance activities and inspections. ^(Detail)